-Are ineffective.
 Coping isn't actually a behavior.
 It's more of a mental ability - one that you need to practice in order to create.

 So when we talk about coping tools, we're really talking about behaviors and activities that give you the best opportunity to re-learn your mental coping skill.
 These are activities that provide you with healthy distractions, potentially with their own benefit on your anxiety.
 But always remember - stress and anxiety coping is your own mental ability to overcome anxiety, not some type of behavior.
 These are simply considered some of the most useful methods of helping your brain regain its coping ability.